paxdotdev/pax/lab-journal-zb.md

             ^ this could be tackled with `is_invisible_to_ray_casting`, alongside `is_invisible_to_slot` (also decide whether we should negate => `visible`)
     [ ] or introduce a new instance-level distinction for whether `is_sized() -> bool`, for example [ ] Figure out to what extent we need to hook back up hacked caching for various dirty-watchers.
 Either make these caches stateful inside ExpandedNodes, or power through dirty-DAG
+[ ] Port sizing / bounds calculations over to the properties pass
+    (1) compute native patches is dependent on these calculations (2) intuitively, these are property calculations, and rendering could/should be a pure function of these (just like all other properties)
+    (3) bounds / size / etc. will be members of dirty-dag, and knowing if they change will be important for evaluation thereof